 If an entity uses a different currency from the parent company, the finance team typically has to conduct an extra step of converting it.
 This step is not that big of a deal but certainly is cumbersome.

-Imagine if the staff in charge forgets to update the exchange rate, or that the parent company does not re-check the dollar amount and continue to input the local currency base into the final report, the results will be a world of difference.
+Imagine if the staff in charge forgets to update the exchange rate, or if the parent company does not re-check the dollar amount and continues to input the local currency base into the final report, the results will be greatly different.